rayryeng/Udacity_Self_Driving_Car_Nanodegree/CarND-Traffic-Sign-Classifier-Project-P3/final_report.md

 * The size of training set is 34799
 * The size of the validation set is 4410
 * The size of test set is 12630
-* The shape of a traffic sign image is 32 x 32
+* The shape of a traffic sign image is 32 x 32 x 3 - they are colour images
 * The number of unique classes/labels in the data set is 43

 ## Exploratory Visualisation